specious/facebook-cli/README.md

     pastevents - List your past events
-    photos     - List photos you have uploaded photosof   - List photos you are tagged in post       - Post to your timeline
-    videos     - List videos you have uploaded videosof   - List videos you are tagged in
+    photos     - List photos you have uploaded photosof   - List photos you are tagged in post       - Post a message or image to your timeline postlink   - Post a link to your timeline videos     - List videos you have uploaded videosof   - List videos you are tagged in
 ```